 Producing a consistent good quality finish with 100% coverage is problematic because of the interconnecting nature and onerous weight of the chain.

 Individual link Issues

 The link joints fit together naturally which can potentially create a little area or patch that doesn’t get completely decontaminated before bathing.

-This can affect the thickness of coverage and/or cause bare spots or lead to impurities in the galvanising finish e.g. black patches.
+This can affect the depth of coverage or lead to impurities in the galvanising finish e.g. black patches.

 The link joints present another problem when the chain is dipped into the molten zinc.